cyb3rcod3/Luma3DS-playtime-patch/README.md

 :~# make
 ```

 Now you have your modded and compiled Luma3DS/boot.firm to copy in the root of SD card.
+Power on 3DS with (select + Power) to set the playtime countdown in the menù.
+Use rosalina->miscelanous for disable timer in-game mode.

 Testet with (old)3DS fimrware 11.3 and boot9strap 1.91.